denis-osipov/hydra/README.md

 2. Enter parameters:

-    - Specific activities of isotopes - **Isotopes block**.
-For each isotope at least activity concentration either in water or in sediment is needed.
+    - Specific activities of isotopes - **Activity** block.
+For each isotope activity concentration either in water or in sediment must be set.
 HYDRA will calculate other values using ERICA's coefficients.

-    - Organisms occupancy factors - **Organisms block**.
+    - Organisms occupancy factors - **OCC** block.

-    - Concentration ratios - **CR block**.
+    - Concentration ratios - **CR** block.

-    - Distribution coefficients - **Kd block**.
+    - Distribution coefficients - **Kd** block.

-    - Radiation weighting factors - **WF block**.
+    - Radiation weighting factors - **WF** block.

-    - Percentage dry weight for sediment - **Sediment block**.
+    - Percentage dry weight for sediment - **Dry weight** block.

     For missing data HYDRA will use ERICA's database values.

-3. Push Calculate button.
+3. Push **Calculate** button.

 4. Get results at the bottom of the page.
 Total dose rate for each organism and each isotope will be shown.